-Mark J. Lara, Assistant Professor
+Mark J. Lara, Assistant Professor (Curriculum Vita)

 Although I am originally from the hot and arid southwestern United States, these days I spend much of my time and energy thinking about another arid environment, the Arctic tundra.
 My research aims to advance our understanding of the causes of dynamic spatiotemporal patterns of permafrost landscape evolution in response to warming, wildfire, and permafrost degradation, and the consequences on regional to global-scale biogeophysical feedbacks.
 When not spending time with my three girls, I enjoy spending time outdoors and electrifying my senses.